NAME

 2. Generate XRISM Resolve traceback images for the full detector array and for each individual pixel using an existing Chandra image of an extended source.

-First, use the image of an extended source taken using another mission as input to xaarfgen, to create simulated XRISM Resolve simulated events for the source. xaarfgen runs the heasim simulation tool which outputs a heasim event file named 'heasim_events.fits.'
+First, run xaarfgen in image mode, using the Chandra image as input, to create XRISM Resolve simulated events files for the source. xaarfgen runs the heasim simulation tool which outputs a heasim event file named 'heasim_events.fits.'
 The xaarfgen tool internally uses the heasim event list as input for the raytracing code and outputs the raytracing event file 'raytracing_centaurus_subimage_v1.fits'.
-In this case, this heasim event file is renamed to 'centaurus_heasim_events.fits.'
+In this case, the heasim event file is renamed to 'centaurus_heasim_events.fits.'

-In this example, xcen and ycen are set to 3.5 (DET coordinates), although setting xcen and ycen = NONE would accomplish the same thing.
+In this example, 'xcen' and 'ycen' are set to CALDB.
 This sets the X and Y positions on the detector with which to align with the origin of the raytracing coordinates.
 The energy range is set to a minimum of 2 keV and maximum of 8 keV (inclusive).
-The root name of all output files will be 'traceback_centaurus.'
+The root name of all output files will be 'traceback_centaurus'.

 xmatraceback xrtevtfile=raytracing_centaurus_subimage_v1.fits